 Skier's Thumb Symptoms

-These signs and symptoms may occur minutes to hours after the fall that created the injury.
+These symptoms may occur minutes to hours after the fall that created the injury:

 - Pain at the base of the thumb in the web space between thumb and index finger

 - Inability to grasp or weakness of grasp between your thumb and index finger

 - Tenderness to the touch along the index finger side of your thumb